 These systems have become integral to smooth learner-to-institution communication.
 Learners use it to gain access to crucial information regarding programs, pay for courses and connect with the institution.
 Administrators and select faculty use them to access all relevant information pertaining to the learner's academic experience.

-The Student Information System acts as a channel for communication and a source of key information for learners and staff.
+The student information system acts as a channel for communication and a source of key information for learners and staff.

-What is a Non-Degree Student Information System?
+What is a Non-Degree Student Information Management System?

-Importance of a Non-Degree Student Database Software?
+Importance of a Non-Degree Student Database Software

 Non-Degree Student Database Software is critical for engaging, enrolling and retaining the modern learner.
 It’s also key to streamlining the management of non-credit programs and students, as traditional SIS don’t allow CE units the agility needed to manage the experience without considerable time and effort.